 Spoiling is the quick fix-it that seems to solve the problem now.

 But in raising spoiled kids, we deny them lifelong lessons, such as how to develop grit, cope with disappointment and show empathy to others.
-Our job isn’t to stop tantrums or whining—it’s to raise future adults ready to face a world that won’t always bend to their whims.
+Our job isn’t to stop tantrums or whining—it’s to raise future adults ready to face a world that won’t always bend to their whims when they grow up.

 After all, kids want their parents to be parents.
 We’re not doing them any favors by being anything else.